Jump to Section:

 Where courses require or allow collaborative work, students must take particular care to collaborate up to, but never beyond, the limits set by the instructor.
 Instructors are, by the same token, expected to make clear what those limits are.

 The primary responsibility for academic honesty rests with the individual student.
 Every student is responsible for the integrity of his or her own work.
 Students are responsible for discouraging violations of the Honor System.
 Each should conduct his or her academic activities in such a way as to be above suspicion at all times.
-Students are expected to leave books and notes elsewhere during an examination, and to take examinations in public places, such as classrooms or open lounge areas nearby in the buildings.
+Students are expected to leave books and notes elsewhere during an examination and to take examinations in public places such as classrooms or open lounge areas nearby in the buildings.
 Washrooms, storage areas, and maintenance areas in the basement and elsewhere are not public places.
 Neither are carrels or other closed areas, nor anywhere upstairs in Seymour Library and Science Library.
-Students should keep examinations covered, and should remove themselves and their work from temptation and suspicion.
+Students should not bring examinations into these non-public places, should keep examinations covered as they work on them, and should remove themselves and their work from temptation and suspicion.

 Faculty may require that students not bring books, notes or electronic devices into the building in which an examination is administered.
 Alternatively, they may permit students to bring these resources into the building but may require that these books, notes and electronic devices be left in a central area or the classroom throughout the duration of the examination or other academic obligation.